adarsh0806/FSND-P4_Conference-Organization-App/README.md

 - addSessionToWishlist: To add a session to the wishlist, the websafeKey of the session (probably retrieved out of a hidden form element on the conference details page) is used as the input argument.
 Furthermore, the method is implemented similar to the _conferenceRegistration method, only more simple as this method doesn't need to be transactional.
 - getSessionsInWishlist: Retrieves a list of sessions which have been put on the users wishlist across all conferences.
 This method is implemented very similar to the method 'getConferencesToAttend'.

-## Task 3
-## Additional added queries in endpoint methods
+# Task 3: Additional added queries in endpoint methods
 - getConferenceSessionsBySpeaker: This method queries all sessions of a conference and filters it by a given speaker.
 This can be useful for larger conferences.
 - getConferencesInCity: This method queries all conferences in a certain city.

-## Solving a query related problem
+# Task 3: Solving a query related problem
 Question: Let’s say that you don't like workshops and you don't like sessions after 7 pm.
 How would you handle a query for all non-workshop sessions before 7 pm?
 What is the problem for implementing this query?
 What ways to solve it did you think of?

 Answer: The query would need to filter using two inequality filterss.
 First, all sessions '!=' Workshop, second, all sessions <= 7 pm.
 However, using inequalities for multiple properties is [disallowed in Datastore][7].

 Proposed Solutions:
 1. Use only one inequality filter for time and then filter for all type of sessions which are liked using the IN operator on a limited set of the remaining five session types.
 2. Use two queries with one inequality filter each and combine the results.
 3. Use only one inequality filter for time and filter out the other property in memory.